slipstream/SlipStream/README.md

 ## Installing dependencies

+The primary platform used by the SlipStream developers is Mac OS X.  Production releases are compiled on CentOS 6.
+The instructions should be easily ported to any *nix-like system.
+Windows is harder, but if you succeed, feel free to contribute the recipe :-)

 ### Mac OS X
-We’re going to assume you're running OS X with [brew] and [easy_install] already installed, otherwise you can probably find equivalent packages on other *nix OSs.
-Windows is harder, but if you succeed, feel free to contribute the recipe :-)
+We’re going to assume you're running OS X with [brew] and [easy_install] already installed.

 ```
 $ brew install maven pandoc